ceres-c/VU-Thesis/journal.md

 - Moved glitch success detection to target side, as it is faster (and easier to find the right moment to glitch)
 - Added Vp preparation voltage config

+## 2024-06-17
+- Some more testing

+## 2024-06-18
+- Looked up alternative boards for Plundervolt/Voltpillager

+## 2024-06-23
+- I see something interesting, sometimes the loop duration is shorter.
+Is the voltpillager-like loop with a lot of jumps a problem?
+Am I breaking the jump or the muls?
+- Unrolled the loop, it seems that loops are getting shorter but I always get `R` instead of `S` as I would expect when a mul is actually glitched (?)

+## 2024-06-24
+- Found some partial success?
+The board reports two different results for the muls, but it hangs after the first byte is sent.
+Try adding delays?

+## 2024-06-25
+- Added delay after the mul loop is done to allow the voltage to be restored after the glitch and before the UART peripheral is used.
+Maybe the CPU is browning out due to that beign turned on?
+- Expanded search space and just left the glitching running for a while:
+SUCCESS!